The Elena Diaz-Verson Amos Center for Breast Health

+The Elena Diaz-Verson Amos Center for Breast Health

 BSGI is a very sensitive test with fewer false alarms than MRI, and while it’s not a replacement for MRI, it is another excellent diagnostic tool.
 BSGI is less expensive than MRI, more comfortable for most patients, and covered by most insurance including Medicare, according to Lynn Thompson, administrative director of the Center for Breast Health.

 BSGI works by using a small amount of a radiotracer agent that is absorbed by the body’s cells.
 Screening with BSGI takes about 45-60 minutes, and unlike a mammogram, there is no compression of the breast.

-St. Francis also offers a newer type of mammogram known as breast tomosynthesis or 3D mammography.
+St. Francis also offers 3-D mammography (also known as breast tomosynthesis).
 For this, the breast is compressed once and a machine takes many low-dose x-rays as it moves over the breast.
 A computer then puts the images together into a 3-dimensional picture.
-This uses more radiation than most standard 2-view mammograms, but it may allow doctors to see the breast tissues more clearly.
+While this screening uses more radiation than most standard 2-view mammograms, it also allow doctors to see the breast tissues more clearly.
 Some studies have suggested it might lower the chance of being called back for follow-up testing.
 It may also be able to find more cancers.